cancmz/higgs-boson-classifier/README.md

 The goal is to design a machine learning pipeline that effectively classifies events from particle collisions.
 This challenge was originally proposed by CERN as part of the Kaggle Higgs Boson competition.

 ---
+## Dataset Description
+The dataset consists of 250,000 events with 30 numerical features.

+It was released as part of the 2014 Kaggle Higgs Boson Challenge by CERN.

+---
+## Modeling Approach
+A Gradient Boosting Classifier was selected due to its strong performance in tabular data with moderate imbalance and complex feature interactions.

+---
+## Model Performance

+Despite the slight class imbalance in the dataset, the trained Gradient Boosting Classifier achieved a high classification performance.

+This indicates the model’s robustness and its ability to generalize well across both signal and background events.

+---
 ## Techniques Used

 - Exploratory Data Analysis